Political Science 001 - The Government of the United States » Fall 2021 » Chapter 9 and 10 Quiz

 When members of Congress delegate power to the executive branch, it

-substantially reduces the importance of the presidency.
+A. substantially enhances the importance of the presidency.

-substantially reduces the power of the federal government compared to state governments.
+B. substantially reduces the power of the federal government compared to state governments.

-substantially enhances the importance of the presidency.
+D. substantially reduces the importance of the presidency.

 Question #19